tactcomplabs/sst-tutorials/Tutorials/Containers.md

 Prior to building the provided SST containers, you must first bootstrap the environment.
 The repository contains a `bootstrap.sh` script that can be utilized to initialize the environment, find available packages and download the appropriate SST source packages.
-Bootstrapping the envioronment can be performed as follows:
+Bootstrapping the environment can be performed as follows:

 ```